-Term 1 Term 2 Term 3 Term 4 Musical Influencers and Genres. - Students will study how Musical Theatre has been forged from many artforms - Students will shape and form musical scenes from across times and places.
-What is the significance of Musical Theatre in the Creative Arts World? - Students will study how Musical Theatre has a significant impact on the Arts World.
-Students will also work with Artists who are currently making their mark on the industry. - Students will choregraph and direct in order to communicate their intent Students will be able to show how they effectively manipulate elements of dance, drama and music. - Students will perform a musical production to a live audience - Students will learn how to capture an audience through the role of a lead character and as a member of the ensemble - Students will work on developing their technique and expressive skills through the mediums of signing, dance and drama
+Term 1 Term 2 Term 3 Term 4 Musical Influencers and Genres.
+Students will study how Musical Theatre has been forged from many artforms Students will shape and form musical scenes from across times and places.
+What is the significance of Musical Theatre in the Creative Arts World? • Students will study how Musical Theatre has a significant impact on the Arts World.
+Students will also work with Artists who are currently making their mark on the industry.
+Becoming an Artist Students will choregraph and direct in order to communicate their intent.
+Students will be able to show how they effectively manipulate elements of dance, drama and music.
+Course Production Students will perform a musical production to a live audience Students will learn how to capture an audience through the role of a lead character and as a member of the ensemble Students will work on developing their technique and expressive skills through the mediums of signing, dance and drama

-Term 1 Term 2 Term 3 Term 4 Making & Responding Responding Making Performance Devised performance (1-2 minutes) Multimodal (1-2 minutes) Performance (1-2 minutes) Directing and Choreography (1-2 minutes) (1-2 minutes)
+Term 1 Term 2 Term 3 Term 4 Making &amp; Responding Devised performance (1-2 minutes) Responding Multimodal (1-2 minutes) Performance (1-2 minutes) Making Directing and Choreography (1-2 minutes) Performance (1-2 minutes)